AdamWestbrook/adamwestbrook.github.io/_posts/2018-02-18-showyourwork.md

 •

-Brian Hermelijn is creating and selling sci-fi inspired *designs* on his [online store](https://creativemarket.com/epoknotdesign).
+Brian Hermelijn is creating and selling sci-fi inspired **designs** on his [online store](https://creativemarket.com/epoknotdesign).

 •

-Rishi Kaneria has turned footage from a recent family holiday into a film about poetry, which itself is wonderfully poetic.
+Rishi Kaneria has turned footage from a recent family holiday into a **film** about poetry, which [itself is wonderfully poetic](https://vimeo.com/254216166).

 He combines a reading by Carl Sandburg with music from Michael Giacchino to stirring effect.
 He says "I've learned that its just as important to create for myself as it is to create for others.
 That not all my projects need to have a function or objective."
 I hear you, Rishi.

 •

 Benjamin Quinlan is immersing himself in classical visual art, from the Byzantines to the Italian renaissance.
-He's even practicing draughtsmanship and sculpture, which sounds awesome.
+He's even practicing **draughtsmanship and sculpture**, which sounds awesome.

 "I have been delving into art history, and thus world history, considering the nature of civilizations" he says.
 You can see his work on [his Instagram feed](https://www.instagram.com/benjonquin/).

 •

-Ramya Hedge is working on a *visual development project* for a story she's calling [The Bully](https://ramyahegde.portfoliobox.net/thebully).
+Ramya Hedge is working on a **visual development project** for a story she's calling [The Bully](https://ramyahegde.portfoliobox.net/thebully).

 Ramya's created some wonderful illustrations for the story, full of vibrant colour.
 I could see this as a lovely children's book.